raffaelespazzoli/virtualization-migration-factory-reference-implementation/README.md

 ## GitOps Approach

-This repository uses the [ACM Pull model](https://docs.redhat.com/en/documentation/red_hat_advanced_cluster_management_for_kubernetes/2.11/html/gitops/gitops-overview#arch-pull) approach for controlling the configuration.
+This repository uses the [CoP ArgoCD Model](https://github.com/redhat-cop/gitops-standards-repo-template) approach for controlling the configuration.
 Each configuration folder that contains non-trivial configuration, will have a short readme explaining the configuration and pointing out the expected customization expected when running in a different environment.

 ## Cluster Provisioning